Facebook's InfoWars problem just won't go away

 "Just for being false doesn't violate the community standards," Hegeman said.
 "They haven't violated something that would result in something being taken down."

+Jonathan Albright, director of the Digital Forensics Initiative at the Tow Center for Digital Journalism at Columbia, said it's more than just about the pages themselves.

+"It's more about Facebook allowing a growing collective of InfoWars-branded pages, live channels and profiles using conspiracies and fear-drama to sell a huge range of alternative health products and supplements through an official Facebook store," he said.
+"Always look for the money."

-Despite showing those three examples of fake news on Facebook, the pages behind those posts are still up.
+Despite Facebook's video showing those three examples of fake news on its network, the pages behind those posts are still up.

 Vets for Trump, a page with more than 120,000 followers, was behind the Seattle Seahawks post.
 While the image has been removed, the page is still around and gaining followers.